leecampbell25/CS3012/LCA/README.md

 <h3> Implementation and explantion of project folders </h3>

 The project folder **Assignment 1** illustrates my orginal attempt at this task using basic hSpec unit testing.
 Using the extended deadline date and as I became more familiar with using *Haskell Stack*, I made a branch code_coverage of this attempt and re-arranged it into the *Haskell Stack* project format.
 This allowed me to expand on the the unit tests to achieve full code coverage using the *Haskell Stack* code coverage feature.

-The final implementation with full code coverage lies in **lca-assignment1**.

 <h3> Code Coverage results </h3>